awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming-med.md

 The header frame of a request to Amazon Transcribe Medical requires the following HTTP/2 headers\.

 ```
-POST /stream-transcription HTTP/2.0
+POST /medical-stream-transcription HTTP/2
-host: transcribestreaming.region.amazonaws.com
+host: transcribestreaming.us-west-2.amazonaws.com
 authorization: Generated value
-content-type: application/vnd.amazon.eventstream
-x-amz-target: com.amazonaws.transcribe.Transcribe.StartStreamTranscription
+x-amz-target: com.amazonaws.transcribe.Transcribe.StartMedicalStreamTranscription
-x-amz-content-sha256: streaming-med-AWS4-HMAC-SHA256-EVENTS
+x-amz-content-sha256: STREAMING-MEDAWS4-HMAC-SHA256-EVENTS
-x-amz-date: Date
+x-amz-date: 20220208T235959Z
 x-amzn-transcribe-language-code: en-US
-x-amzn-transcribe-media-encoding: media encoding
+x-amzn-transcribe-media-encoding: flac
-x-amzn-transcribe-sample-rate: Sample rate
+x-amzn-transcribe-sample-rate: 16000
+Content-type: application/vnd.amazon.eventstream
 transfer-encoding: chunked
 ```

 In the request, use the following values for the `host`, `authorization`, and `x-amz-date` headers:
 + **`host`**: Use the AWS Region where you are calling Amazon Transcribe Medical\.
-For a list of valid regions, see [ AWS Regions and Endpoints ](https://docs.aws.amazon.com/general/latest/gr/rande.html#transcribe_region) in the *Amazon Web Services General Reference*\.
+For a list of valid AWS Regions, see [AWS Regions and Endpoints ](https://docs.aws.amazon.com/general/latest/gr/rande.html#transcribe_region) in the *Amazon Web Services General Reference*\.
-+ **`authorization`**: The Signature Version 4 signature for the request\.
-For more information about creating a signature, see [ Signing AWS Requests with Signature Version 4 ](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) in the *Amazon Web Services General Reference*\.
++ **authorization**: This is a generated field\.
+To learn more about creating a signature, see [Signing AWS requests with Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html)\.
-+ **`x-amz-date`**: Generate a date and time for the request following the instructions in [Handling Dates in Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-date-handling.html) in the *Amazon Web Services General Reference*\.
++ **`x-amz-date`**: The date and time the signature is created\.
+The format is YYYYMMDDTHHMMSSZ, where YYYY=year, MM=month, DD=day, HH=hour, MM=minute, SS=seconds, and 'T' and 'Z' are fixed characters\.
+For more information, refer to [Handling Dates in Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-date-handling.html)\.

-For more information about the headers specific to Amazon Transcribe Medical, see the [ StartMedicalStreamTranscription ](API_streaming_StartMedicalStreamTranscription.md) API\.
+For more information about the headers specific to Amazon Transcribe Medical, see the [StartMedicalStreamTranscription](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartMedicalStreamTranscription.html) API\.

 ### Data frames<a name="streaming-med-data"></a>